tommy-couzens/gatling-demo/readme.md

 You should then be able to go to http://localhost:8080/ and see the webpage.

-You should see the HTTP the terminal where you ran `docker-compose up.` every time you visit the webpage on your browser.
+You should see the HTTP the terminal where you ran `docker-compose up` every time you visit the webpage on your browser.

 ## Using gatling